KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Interpretation**
 - R_H tracks the *velocity of coherence change*.
-- Used to distinguish rapid dissolution vs gradual integration.
+- Used to distinguish rapid fragmentation vs gradual integration.

 ---